Its three core responsibilities are to:

 - Achieve operational excellence so that its activities are acceptable to all stakeholders.

-With almost 17,000 employees, Exploration & Production is present in some 50 countries worldwide.
+With over 16,000 employees, Exploration & Production is present in some 50 countries worldwide.

 Investing in Exploration to Find New Production Potential